finbourne/lusid-sdk-java/sdk/docs/ReconciliationsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // ReconciliationsApi apiInstance = apiFactory.build(ReconciliationsApi.class);

         ReconciliationsApi apiInstance = ApiFactoryBuilder.build(fileName).build(ReconciliationsApi.class);
         String scope = "scope_example"; // String | The scope of the reconciliation to be updated String code = "code_example"; // String | The code of the reconciliation to be updated UpdateReconciliationRequest updateReconciliationRequest = new UpdateReconciliationRequest(); // UpdateReconciliationRequest | The updated definition of the reconciliation try {
+            // uncomment the below to set overrides at the request level
+            // Reconciliation result = apiInstance.updateReconciliation(scope, code, updateReconciliationRequest).execute(opts);

             Reconciliation result = apiInstance.updateReconciliation(scope, code, updateReconciliationRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {